Papa Idris

 Papa Idris (born 27 July 1989) is a Nigerian footballer who plays as a central defender.

 Club career

-Idris started playing as a senior for Kaduna United F.C. and Kano Pillars FC.
-On 28 March 2013, it was announced that him and compatriot Reuben Gabriel would join Scottish Premier League side Kilmarnock as free agents, and both signed three-year deals the following week.
+Idris started playing as a senior for Kaduna United and Kano Pillars.

+On 28 March 2013, it was announced that he and compatriot Reuben Gabriel would join Scottish Premier League side Kilmarnock as free agents, and both signed three-year deals the following week.

 Idris' contract was terminated in late June 2013, without him having made one single official appearance.
-The move was confirmed by the club three months later, and he returned to his homeland by joining Gombe United F.C. for one year.
+The move was confirmed by the club three months later, and he returned to his homeland by joining Gombe United for one year.

+After a spell with Kada City in 2019, Idris then moved to Jigawa Golden Stars where he played for 2 seasons.